The original Nerf Jolt EX-1 was first released in 2011 and due to its popularity, it has been re-released several times since with slight variations.

 The cons are again, its one-shot capacity and soft shooting.
 However, this gun might be perfect for those who want to shoot a little foam without really starting a war.

-Otherwise, I think the Jolt is easily lovable and worth every dollar—averaging about $4 USD online.
+Otherwise, I think the Jolt is easily lovable and worth every dollar—averaging about $4-7 USD online.
+The only other blasters that are that cheap are remakes of the Jolt or something small like Roblox Nerf guns.

 Versions and Where to Buy